 The first thing the team may ask you to do is to complete a self-assessment on their website.
 This will be used to prioritise your case.
-You may like to get some help with this, from a carers support group.
-In any case, keep a copy of any self-assessments as you are likely to be asked the same questions over again during a phone call and in any follow up meetings (very tedious, but they aim to prevent unnecessary public expenditure).
+You may like to get some help with this from a carers support group.
+In any case, keep a copy of any self-assessments as you are likely to be asked the same questions over again during a phone call and in any follow-up meetings (very tedious, they aim to prevent unnecessary public expenditure).

 There will be similar support from other county LA’s too, but it’s worth looking them up or asking your local carer support groups to point you in the right direction, as care provision is often organised and managed differently county to county.

-There is a lot of other support out there if you have the time to look for it.
-Try charity, support or volunteer organisations like Carers Bucks and Carers UK, Age UK, Alzheimer’s Society or Action on Hearing Loss.
-They sometimes have contracts with the LA for giving help.
-For example, Carers Bucks have an emergency fund for cases of extreme stress or family crisis, which they can deploy if a carer breaks a leg and is struggling to make a cheese sandwich.
+There’s a lot of other support out there if you can set aside time to look for it.
+Try charity, support or volunteer organisations like Carers UK, Age UK, Alzheimer’s Society or Achieve Together (Hearing Loss).
+They sometimes have contracts with the LA for helping carers.
+For example, Carers Bucks have an emergency fund for cases of extreme stress or family crisis, which they can deploy if a carer breaks a leg and is struggling to prepare food for themselves and their loved one.

-Smaller local social clubs, charities and groups can also be great support, do you know of any?
+Smaller local social clubs, charities and groups can also be great support, do you know of any nearby?

-It’s worth noting that currently (and maddeningly), an LA’s health care teams and social care teams are unable to talk to each other easily.
-So, if you live in Bucks, social care is provided by Bucks County Council and health related care is always accessed through the GP (whichever county your elder’s GP is in).
+It’s worth noting that currently (and maddeningly), an LA’s health care team and social care team are unable to talk to each other easily.
+So, if you live in Bucks for example, social care is provided by Bucks County Council and health-related care is always accessed through the GP (whichever county your elder’s GP is in).

-In post number 13, I outline the potential additional (and free) help available from health services.
+I outline the potential additional (and free) help available here, from local health services.

-If your elder has the means and would rather not rely on adult social care, there are an increasing number of private enterprises who can help you.
+If your elder has the means and would rather not rely on adult social care, there are an increasing number of private enterprises that can help.
 I’ll cover these options in more detail in a future blog post.
-But don’t rule out the very real support and help you gain from joining a carers group (‘real’ or on social media).
+Don’t rule out the very real support and help you gain from joining a carers group (local meetings or on social media).

-Finally, while this post attempts to accurately summarise the complex routes to accessing public funded social care, it is no substitute for speaking to the experts at your LA.
+Finally, while this post attempts to accurately summarise the routes to accessing public-funded social care, it’s no substitute for speaking to the experts at your LA.
 They will have the final say.